 - Were there any points where your interest lagged?
 What would make them more engaging for you?

 - Is it well argued?
 If you approach it as a skeptic, what would you question?
-Where do you think more or better evidence is needed?
+Where could you provide more or better evidence?
 Is there anything that does not seem accurate?
 What did you find most surprising?

 - Is it useful?
 What would you most want to apply?
 What would you never apply?
 Does it seem consistent with your own experience and expertise?
 Where would it cause you to stretch?